MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/get-disk-space-status.md

 ms.topic: "article"
 ms.assetid: e092f55e-b9bd-4e78-8609-1bb5676b7dce
 caps.latest.revision: 13
-author: PriskeyJeronika-MS
+author: jyothisuri
-ms.author: v-gjeronika
-manager: jsuri
+ms.author: jsuri
 ---
 # Get Disk Space Status

-This article describes the Get Disk Space Status activity.
 The Get Disk Space Status activity will retrieve the current amount of available disk space on a UNC path or local disk drive that you specify.
 This activity can be used to check the space of a destination folder before transferring files to that location.

+This article describes the Get Disk Space Status activity.

 ## Configure the Get Disk Space Status Activity